Nonparametric Multi-shape Modeling with Uncertainty Quantification: Problem Formulation

-Gaussian processes (GPs) have been widely adopted as a nonparametric regression modeling tool within functional data analysis \citep{wang2014generalized,shi2011gaussian,williams2006gaussian}, due to their flexibility in function estimation, and ability to quantify uncertainty.
-Closed curves can be viewed as a special, multi-dimensional form of functional data, with closed input domains \citep{olsen2018simultaneous}.
-Modern shape analysis methods for closed curves, such as elastic shape analysis, often consider probabilistic models which characterize variation across curves, but often ignore the uncertainty associated with fitting an individual closed curve to its observed realizations due to the assumption of \emph{dense sampling} without consideration of noise \citep{kurtek2012statistical,huang2015riemann}.
-Application of these models to noisy dense samples (e.g., points extracted from image boundary methods) or sparse samples (e.g., expert landmark annotations) may not perform well without accounting for the uncertainty associated with closed curve estimation.
+Closed curves can be viewed as a type of multi-dimensional functional data, with closed input domains \citep{olsen2018simultaneous}.
+Modern shape analysis models characterize variation across curves, yet tend to ignore the uncertainty in curve fitting to observed realizations, as these points are generally assumed to be noise-free, \emph{dense} samples along the curve \citep{kurtek2012statistical,huang2015riemann}.
+Application of these models to noisy dense samples (e.g., points extracted from object boundaries in images) or sparse samples (e.g., expert landmark annotations) may not properly account for this additional uncertainty (Supplementary Material \ref{sec:ill_param}).
+Unfortunately, current approaches to uncertainty quantification (UQ) of such complex geometric objects focus primarily on either open manifolds without boundaries, or univariate functional data (e.g., fMRI time series \citep{luo2021topologicaltransfer}).
+UQ has been less extensively studied for curves parameterized on closed manifolds, e.g., $\mathcal{S}^1$.

-GP models only require a priori specification of a covariance kernel, which in essence controls the resulting smoothness of the estimated mean function and sample paths.
-For parameterized closed curves, a suitable covariance kernel will capture dependence between pairs of points on a single curve, where these points are simply evaluations of the curve at two different parameter values.
-However, models for the collection of curves typically assume independence across curves \citep{cheng2016bayesreg,strait2019lmk}, which is often not an appropriate reflection of structural similarity between curves.
-Accounting for between-curve dependence can help to reduce uncertainty in curve estimates, and aid in various statistical tasks such as clustering and classification.
-We remark further on the separate usage of the terms ``curve'' and ``shape'' in Supplementary Material \ref{sec:ill_param}.